ayaa137/TikTok-Snapchat-Digital-Business-Analysis/README.md

 `engagement_rate = (likes + shares + comments) / views`

-Because likes, shares, comments, and views define this metric, they are not used as independent predictors of engagement rate.
-The corrected analysis uses non-circular comparisons based on fields such as content status, verification status, author ban status, video duration, and download rate.
+Because likes, shares, comments, and views directly define this metric, they are not used as independent predictors of engagement rate.

+The corrected analysis instead uses non-circular comparisons based on variables such as:

+- Content status
+- Verification status
+- Author ban status
+- Video duration
+- Download rate

 ## Main Findings

-- The cleaned TikTok dataset contains 19,084 videos.
+- The cleaned TikTok dataset contains **19,084 videos**.
-- TikTok's average engagement rate is 33.19%, with a median of 31.57%.
+- TikTok's average engagement rate is approximately **33.19%**, with a median of approximately **31.57%**.
-- The TikTok vs Snapchat comparison dataset contains 297 observations.
+- The TikTok vs Snapchat comparison contains **297 observations**.
-- Snapchat has slightly higher average usage values in this sample, but none of the four Welch t-tests are statistically significant at alpha = 0.05.
+- Snapchat shows slightly higher average usage values in the available comparison sample.
+- However, none of the four Welch independent-sample t-tests are statistically significant at **α = 0.05**.
-- TikTok is interpreted mainly through algorithmic content discovery.
+- TikTok is interpreted mainly through **algorithmic content discovery and personalization**.
-- Snapchat is interpreted mainly through communication and augmented reality.
+- Snapchat is interpreted mainly through **communication, friend networks, and augmented reality**.

+## Business Interpretation

+TikTok and Snapchat compete within the same digital attention economy but create value differently.

+### TikTok

+TikTok's strategy is primarily associated with:

+- Algorithmic content discovery
+- Personalized recommendations
+- Creator activity
+- User-generated content
+- Advertising inventory
+- Data-driven engagement

+### Snapchat

+Snapchat's strategy is primarily associated with:

+- Communication
+- Friend networks
+- Private social interaction
+- Visual communication
+- Augmented reality
+- Advertising

 ## How to Run